Efficient compression of neural networks and datasets: Theory

-Another approach is to directly approximate $\ell_0(\theta)$ by some piecewise smooth function.
-The most effective such approach that we found was described in \cite{oliveira2024compression}, who use an approximation that goes back to \cite{gu2009l0, bradley1998feature, mangasarian1996machine}.
-The simple but effective idea is to write
+\textbf{Differentiable Relaxation of $\ell_0$ Regularization (DRR).} A complementary approach to the probabilistic optimization methods of Eq.~\eqref{eq:l0objective} is to directly approximate $\ell_0(\theta)$ by some piecewise smooth function.
+The most compelling such approach we found was described in \cite{oliveira2024compression}, who use an approximation that goes back to \cite{mangasarian1996machine, bradley1998feature, gu2009l0}.
+The simple but effective idea is to write $ \ell_0(\theta) \approx \sum_i (1-e^{-\beta |\theta_i|})$.
 The full optimization objective as proposed in \cite{oliveira2024compression} reads, $\min_\theta \mathcal{L}(f_\theta, x) + \alpha \sum_i (1-e^{-\beta |\theta_i|}) + \rho ||\theta||_2^2$.
 The authors further propose to use layerwise normalization of the hyperparameters $\alpha$ and $\rho$.
-The obvious advantage of this differentiable approximation of $\ell_0$ is that it allows direct application of gradient descent.
+The obvious advantage of this differentiable approximation of the $\ell_0$ norm is that it allows direct application of gradient descent.
 However, the method is computationally costly because it comes with three hyperparameters, $\alpha$, $\beta$, and $\rho$, which are substantially harder to fine-tune than just one.
-Additionally, parameters do not become exactly $0$ as they do in probabilistic methods, which means that one must also fix a pruning hyperparameter $\epsilon$ below which all parameters are eliminated.

-To improve the method, we therefore investigated how to reduce the computational complexity involved in choosing these parameters.
-We conducted extensive studies summarized in Appendix \ref{app_ablation_studies}, informing the following suggestions: (1) contrary to \cite{oliveira2024compression}, we do not find that additional $\ell_2$ regularization is strongly beneficial, allowing us to drop the $\rho ||\theta||_2^2$ term; (2) we find that increasing the regularization strength $\alpha$ during training can yield lower loss and more stable outcomes.
-Thus we divide training into 3 phases: $\alpha=0$, $\alpha\ne 0$ and finetuning \cite{lecun1989optimal} after pruning.
-Since the authors did not provide a name for their method, we call it \textbf{Differentiable Relaxation of $\ell_0$ Regularization (DRR)} in this paper and refer to their version as DRR-O (O for "original").
+Additionally, parameters do not become exactly $0$ as they do in probabilistic methods, and thus one must also fix a pruning hyperparameter $\epsilon$ below which all parameters are eliminated (magnitude pruning).
+To improve the method, we investigated how to reduce the computational complexity involved in choosing these parameters.
+We conducted ablation studies summarized in App.~\ref{app_ablation_studies}, informing the following suggestions: (1) contrary to \cite{oliveira2024compression}, we find that additional $\ell_2$ regularization is usually not beneficial, allowing us to drop the $\rho ||\theta||_2^2$ term in most cases; (2) we find that increasing the regularization strength $\alpha$ during training can yield lower loss and more stable outcomes.
+Additionally, we strengthen the method with several complementary techniques described in Sec.~\ref{sec:supportingMethods}, namely Random Gradient Pruning and TAMADE, which improve robustness and reduce hyperparameter sensitivity.
+Since the authors did not provide a name, we call the refined method Differentiable Relaxation of $\ell_0$ Regularization (DRR) and refer to their version as DRR-O (O for ``original'').